Ajiya7/Password_Generator/README.md

 * Click the button to generate a password
 * Then choose the number of characters you want for the password
 * Then select at least one criteria for the password
-* Then the passwort will be created in the text box and you can coppy your passcode
+* Then the passwort will be created in the text box and you can coppy your passcode.

+* Link to the application: https://ajiya7.github.io/Password_Generator/
+* Image of the deployed application can be found in the by navigating through the assets folder and then into the images folder ehere you will see the image called : webpage screenshot.png

 ## Contact Me
 * Instagram: _ajiya